Creating Presentations

 [slides.notes]

-body = "Your speaker notes here"
+text = "Your speaker notes here"

 Notes are visible in presenter mode and are not shown to the audience.